+The LLMs adopted in MEDS include several open-source and closed-source models that represent current cutting-edge LLM technology.
+Model selection balanced open-source and API availability, computational requirements, representation across widely used platforms such as \href{https://lmstudio.ai/}{LM Studio}, \href{https://ollama.com/}{Ollama}, and \href{https://vllm.ai/}{vLLM}, and evidence from previous studies.
+The models included in MEDS come from the Mistral, Phi, DeepSeek, Grok, Qwen \cite{yang2025qwen3}, and Granite families.
+More specifically, these LLMs are listed in Table~\ref{tab:llm_overview}.

+A study encompassing all available LLMs simply is not feasible.
+On the other hand, covering all popular commercial models would be prohibitively expensive.
+For these reasons, we selected a representative sample from well-known model families.
+The chosen models reflect a range of characteristics, including reasoning, thinking, and uncensored variants.

-For what concerns the data generation workflow, each persona in MEDS was assigned a unique run\_id and operated in one of two personification modes: human-like shadows or AI assistants (see Figure \ref{fig:flowchart_data_generation}).
-In human-simulated data, the model was assigned a synthetic persona defined by a set of socio-demographic and a set of personality traits (OCEAN) via the random\_persona() function, and instructed to respond as the specific simulated individual consistently across all tasks.
-In baseline LLM data, the persona field was explicitly set to null and the model was prompted to respond as itself.
+Regarding the data-generation workflow, each run in MEDS was assigned a unique \texttt{run\_id} and executed in one of two personification modes: human-shadow mode or AI-assistant mode.
+In human-shadow mode, the model was assigned a human shadow defined by a set of sociodemographic attributes and personality traits (OCEAN) via the \texttt{random\_persona()} function and instructed to respond consistently as that simulated individual across all tasks.
+In AI-assistant mode, the \texttt{persona} field was explicitly set to \texttt{null}, and the model was prompted to respond as itself.